How can I improve my sleep?

 Keeping a diary of your sleep pattern can help you spot things that disturb your sleep.
 It can include:

-any causes of disturbance, such as your mood,
+- any causes of disturbance, such as your mood, pain or fatigue

 Healthcare professionals will usually suggest you think about 'sleep hygiene' – things that you can do to improve your sleep pattern:

 - get into a relaxing routine – get up and go to bed (ideally when you’re sleepy) at the same time every day

 - make your bedroom dark, quiet and at a comfortable temperature

 - exercise regularly, but not within three hours of going to bed